psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 - took various jobs (lottery runner, electoral fixer, even standing (unsuccessfully) for MP (or was that also part of a fix), then joined the naval office)
 - after some time, saw an opportunity to make his own income from the sea;
 - implication of smuggling; but also information; at that time, navy office info was poor so he implied people who worked for him he was providing better information;
-- as well as liquor and lace, he also egan to trade in information
+- as well as liquor and lace, he also began to trade in information
 - one day, his boat runner unavailable;
 - up in London, wife dropped off papers, went back down to Portsmouth;
 - smuggling implication;